ecointet/Drone-Lab/readme.md

 ## 4 - Start your First Build

-Use the right-top button "New Build" to create a new build (branch: master).
+Use the right-top button "New Build" to create a new build (branch: main).

 # Advanced Lab - Harness Drone